martinrotter/rssguard/README.md

 RSS Guard
 =========
 Welcome to RSS Guard website.
 You can find here basic information.
 Rest is located in [Wiki](https://bitbucket.org/skunkos/rssguard/wiki/Home).
+# ** I must concentrate my spare time for another projects!!!
+Therefore, there will not be any new huge features for RSS Guard for some time (at least one year) and I will preferably fix bugs. **
+#

 **[Contacts](#markdown-header-contacts) | [Feeds](#markdown-header-feeds-videos) | [Downloads](#markdown-header-downloads) | [Features](#markdown-header-features) | [Philosophy](#markdown-header-philosophy) | [Donate](#markdown-header-donate)**
 - - -